rolentle/ellipsis/README.md

 I have added [p10k](https://github.com/romkatv/powerlevel10k) for my colorscheme.
 I enjoyed it configuration wizard so I didn't have to mess with getting it just right now for.

+# Text Editor

+I am going with Neovim nightly, as it has treesitter and lsp.
+I prefer Neovim over Vim as it has lua support and has a more precise scope for its users.

 ## Todos

 [] Research kittens for kitty
 [] Research plugins for Oh My Zsh
+[] Deep dive ln